salinaria/IE-midterm/README.md

 # IE-midterm
-Internet Engineering course midterm Fall-1401
+Internet Engineering course midterm project Fall-1401

+A website to show information of a user in Github